 For Genealogy purposes: Genealogy must be stated as purpose for certificate.
 Relationship to applicant must be provided.
 Plain paper copies are issued for genealogy requests.

 How do I get a copy of the record if I am not an immediate family member?You must prove direct and tangible interest in a record in order to be eligible to receive the certified copy.
-Documents that may assist in proving tangible interest may include i.e. joint property deeds and documents an insurance policy listing both the decedent and applicants name or pertinent court documents.
+Documents that may assist in proving tangible interest may include joint property deeds, documents such as an insurance policy listing both the decedent and applicants name, or pertinent court documents.

 What if I was born in another state?
 How can I order a vital record from another state?Visit the National Center for Health Statistics website for information on requesting vital records from other states.